SomeOddCodeGuy/WilmerAI/Docs/Developer_Docs/Features_And_Packages/Workflow_Variables.md

 ## 3\.
 How to Add a Custom Variable

-Adding a new, reusable variable to a workflow is simple and **requires no code changes**.
+Adding a new, reusable variable to a workflow **requires no code changes**.

 #### **Step 1: Add the Variable to the Workflow Config**